pham-tuan-binh/leslider/README.md

 7. **Drop the slider STS3215** into the cutout on the base mount, slide the printed pinion onto the servo's output gear so it engages the rack track, and secure the servo with the screws that ship in its package.
-8. **Daisy-chain the slider** onto the SO-101 bus: the base yaw motor has no spare port, so route the chain through the slider.
-Unplug the cable that runs from the base yaw to the USB-TTL controller, plug it into the slider STS3215, then run a new cable from the slider to the controller.
+8. **Daisy-chain the slider** onto the SO-101 bus: unplug the cable that runs from the base yaw to the USB-TTL controller, plug it into the slider STS3215, then run a new cable from the slider to the controller.
 The order on the bus is base yaw → slider → controller.
 All seven motors share